governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 - a **canonical business ontology** underneath
 - explicit business subdomains such as strategy, capability, governance, value, risk, and evidence
 - first-class roles, relators, events, dispositions, qualities, and situations where needed
-- multiple **projection/viewpoint surfaces** above that ontology
+- multiple **projection/viewpoint/experience surfaces** above that ontology
-- controlled reuse by management, dashboard, and framework-oriented views
+- controlled reuse by management, dashboard, canvas, and framework-oriented views
+- a clear demonstration that all of these are experiences of the same KM Ontology rather than competing truth models

 ## Next direction for this page